suixinsuo/olympus-protocol/docs/B2B/OlympusIndex.md

 ####  Description

-After a fund is closed, owner or bot can call the function to sell all existing tokens.
+After a index is closed, owner or bot can call the function to sell all existing tokens.

 ####  Returns